 - The salary for computer forensics investigators in the rest of the U.K. averages £37,500 or $58,826 U.S. dollars.

-Computer Forensics Training Information in the Maryland and Virginia.
+Computer Forensics Training Information in the DC Metro area in Maryland and Virginia.

 Check Out Our Video on The Average Salary of Computer Forensics Professionals